dipscope/TypeManager.TS/README.md

 }
 ```

 Now we can use all power provided by `JavaScript` class instances.

+Furthermore `TypeManager.TS` provides you:

+* Reflection abilities at runtime;
+* Support for generic types;
+* Handling of cyclic object references and different ways of serialization when they appear;
+* Ability to configure serialization of 3rd party classes;
+* Support for polymorphic types;
+* Great alternative for similar packages like [class-transformer](https://github.com/typestack/class-transformer), [TypedJSON](https://github.com/JohnWeisz/TypedJSON) and [jackson-js](https://github.com/pichillilorenzo/jackson-js);

 Want to know more?
 Let's dive into the details.

 ## Installation